NERV-DAO/documentation/NERV by-laws.md

 Transparency
 </p>

-The NERV DAO has in its genesis the principle of transparency, that is, all decision-making, meetings, debates and internal procedures are to be made public either on the on-line platform.
+The NERV DAO has in its genesis the principle of transparency, that is, all decision-making, meetings, debates and internal procedures are always public.

 <p align="center">
 <b>( article 2 )</b><br>
 Financing
 </p>

-dsadada
+Financing of the activities of the NERV is made by:

+I. Voluntary contributions made in cryptocurrency by anyone to a wallet address.

+II.
+Every member of the DAO must contribute with an annual membership due payed in cryptocurrency.

 <p align="center">
 <b>( article 2-b )</b><br>